 Unless Management receives an objection from either the Chair of the EIM Governing Body or the Chair of the Board, Management should proceed to present the initiative for approval as proposed in its notification.
-If an objection is submitted, the Chairs of the two bodies shall confer on the matter.
-Unless the Chairs agree on the proper decisional classification, the following dispute resolution process will be triggered.
+If an objection is submitted from-either-Chair, Management may consult with the objecting Chair in an effort to address and, if possible, resolve the matter.
+This may include, where appropriate, a revision to the classification, with notification of the change made to both Chairs, at which point either Chair again has the option to object.
+If Management cannot resolve the matter, the Chairs of the two bodies shall confer on the matter in an attempt to do so.
+Unless If the Chairs cannot agree on the proper decisional classification from either Chair, Management may matter of the object.
+If Management cannot resolve the matter, the Chairs of the two bodies shall confer on the matter in an attempt to do so.
+Unless If the Chairs cannot agree on the proper decisional classification after having conferred on the matter, then the following dispute resolution process will be triggered.

-Dispute Resolution
+B. Dispute Resolution